lilsheepyy/udppps-ddos/README.md

 I made this for roblox servers but also works for r6 unranked and homes didn´t tested in other targets.

 If you get permission denied error, just do this: chmod +x udppps

+For help check out my telegram channel: t.me/sheepbasement

+Made with love by @lilsheepyy